adsbynimbus/solutions/dynamicprice/README.md

 #### [DynamicPriceView](ios/Sources/DynamicPriceView.swift)

-Provides a wrapper implementation for the `GAMBannerView` that automatically manages the bidding process and refreshes ads every 30 seconds using a lifecycleScope.
+Provides a wrapper implementation for the `GAMBannerView` that automatically manages the bidding process and refreshes ads every 30 seconds when attached to the view hierarchy.